md-arif-shaikh/md-arif-shaikh.github.io/_posts/2021-05-27-typing-bangla-in-emacs.md

 ```

 ### Getting suggestions for words (autocompletion)
-Now of the best feature of Avro phonetic is that as you type it suggests you possible words.
+Now, one of the best features of Avro phonetic is that as you type it suggests you possible words.
 In emacs this is possible using the package `company` for autocompletion. `company` needs a backend that would feed it the data to use for autocompletion.
 There exists such a backend called `company-wordfreq` (see the source page [here](https://github.com/johannes-mueller/company-wordfreq.el)).

 We need to set up few things to use `company-wordfreq`.
 First, let's install the package using `use-package` and `straight` (or whatever other method you prefer).